isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution956.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Able to deliver at least 1000NM of torque
-- 1 battery pack or power unit per  equipment can be supported
-- Training costs to be supported
+General Engineering Services Equipment

 ### Contact Information
 N.A.